+Application Timeline

-Application Timeline Deadline for submitting membership applications Feb 15, 2021 and nominations.
-Regional panels conduct interviews, then meet to Feb - May, 2021 rank and rate candidates.
-Interagency Staff Committee and Federal Jun - Aug, 2021 Subsistence Board reviews panel reports and develops recommendations.
-Aug, 2021 Concurrence gained of the Secretary of Agriculture.
-Secretary of the Interior reviews recommenda-Aug - Dec, 2021 tions and conducts vetting of nominees.
-Secretary of the Interior issues appointment Dec 2, 2021 letters.
+Feb 21, 2023 Deadline for submitting membership applications and nominations.
+Mar - May, 2023 Regional panels conduct interviews, then meet to rank and rate candidates.
+Jun - Aug, 2023 Interagency Staff Committee and Federal Subsistence Board reviews panel reports and develops recommendations.
+Aug, 2023 Concurrence gained of the Secretary of Agriculture.
+Sep - Dec, 2023 Secretary of the Interior reviews recommendations and conducts vetting of nominees.
+Dec 2, 2023 Secretary of the Interior issues appointment letters.